hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 Upon successful login, I land on the ***dashboard*** below.
 You’ll learn more about the WebUI in my second blog post in this series.

-> Note: At the bottom right of the menu bar, you can see that having access to a running Determined instance allows me to navigate a Swagger UI version of the REST API in an interactive fashion.
+> Note: At the bottom left of the menu bar, you can see that having access to a running Determined instance allows me to navigate a Swagger UI version of the REST API in an interactive fashion.

 ![Determined WebUi Dashboard](/img/determined-webui-dashboard.png "Determined WebUi Dashboard")